canonical/lxd-ui/.github/pull_request_template.md

 ## QA

-- Perform the following QA steps:
+1. Run the LXD-UI:
     - On the demo server via the link posted by @webteam-app below.
 This is only available for PRs created by collaborators of the repo.
 Ask @lorumic or @edlerd for access.
-  - With a local copy of this branch, run as described in the [Readme](https://github.com/canonical/lxd-ui#setting-up-for-development)
+    - With a local copy of this branch, run as described in the [Readme](https://github.com/canonical/lxd-ui#setting-up-for-development).
+2. Perform the following QA steps:
-- [List additional steps to QA the new features or prove the bug has been resolved]
+    - [List the steps to QA the new feature(s) or prove that a bug has been resolved]

 ## Screenshots